 After taking a simulated or mock MBE exam, many people get frustrated, overly worried, and fixate on their score.

 It’s important to proactively review each question and read the answer explanations.
-This will not only help you see why you missed specific questions or why you were lucky to get a question right (sometimes it’s just luck), but it will also help you learn to apply the law.
+This will not only help you see why you missed specific questions or why you were lucky to get a question right (sometimes it’s just luck), but it will also help you learn to apply the law.2.
+REVAMP

-As you review all the questions, make note of your weaknesses and strengths.
+As you review, make note of your weaknesses and strengths.
 Use this information to revamp your study schedule so you can refocus your time and energy on subject areas that are more challenging for you.

 Then, rehearse answering those questions in a similar way and setting as you will when you sit for the bar.
 The more practice questions you do, the better.